oniehuis/JuChrom.jl/docs/src/man/units_quantities.md

 - Attach a unit to a numeric value with the `u""` string macro:
 ```@example 1
-using JuChrom  # JuChrom automatically imports and reexports Unitful
+using JuChrom  # reexports Unitful

 rt = 1.0u"s"  # (seconds)
 ```